mgoddard/crdb-cdc-elastic/README.md

 this integration.
 That's the motivation for this post.

-The example shown here is mainly to illustrate the CockroachDB / Elasticsearch integration, so it's simplified to just a single table oriented towards storing data taken from URLs.
+The example shown here is mainly to illustrate the CockroachDB / Elasticsearch integration, so it's simplified to just a single table which is oriented to storing data taken from URLs.

 ## Solution Overview